ponylang/ponylang-website/content/blog/last-week-in-pony-081521.md

 There's a new public calendar for the Pony Virtual Users' Group meetings, and a new one is scheduled for Wednesday, August 25th at 15:00 US Eastern.
 A gist has been created that shows how to integrate VSCode and lldb for UI-based debugging of Pony code.
 A Pony project indexing site, ponyhub.org, has been updated to version 0.4.0.

 <!--more-->

 ## Items of note

 - There's a new public calendar for the Pony Virtual Users' Group meetings.
-You can subscribe via the ical link at https://calendar.google.com/calendar/ical/042ceam97bfg4eseqt3sagq1rk%40group.calendar.google.com/public/basic.ics
+You can subscribe via the iCal link at [https://calendar.google.com/calendar/iCal/042ceam97bfg4eseqt3sagq1rk%40group.calendar.google.com/public/basic.ics](https://calendar.google.com/calendar/iCal/042ceam97bfg4eseqt3sagq1rk%40group.calendar.google.com/public/basic.ics)

 - A [gist](https://gist.github.com/tednaleid/47dcce6e1bc178b63180953cd654651c) has been created that shows how to integrate VSCode and `lldb` for UI-based debugging of Pony code, including:
   - breakpoints in the UI (including conditional ones)